Media-Bias-Group/TASSY-A-Text-Annotation-Survey-System/README.md

 ## Application structure and hierarchies

-- Models for basic survey questions, such as single-choice and multiple-choice qiestions, chips select, range sliders, and text highlights already exist in `surveyapi.models`
+- Models for basic survey questions, such as single-choice and multiple-choice questions, chips select, range sliders, and text highlights already exist in `surveyapi.models`
 - To create new models, please perform the appropriate DB migrations as per the configuration of your flask and database servers.
-- The following models (and corresponding tables) exist in the survey and can be used out of the box:
+- The following models (and corresponding tables) exist in the survey and can be used out-of-the-box:
-> 1. **SurveyRecord**: Holds the parent object generated from the responses such as such as *DataConsent*, *Demographics*, *Ideologies* and *QualityControl* from a participant.
+> 1. **SurveyRecord**: Holds the parent object generated from a perticipant’s responses, such as *DataConsent*, *Demographics*, *Ideologies* and *QualityControl*.
 > 2. **SurveyGroups**: Groups the sentences that are to be annotated.
-Also holds the max quota variable of the groups.
+It also holds the max quota variable of the groups.
-> 3. **Survey**: Encapsulator for various types of surveys such as demographics, ideologies etc.
+> 3. **Survey**: Container for various types of surveys, such as demographics, ideologies etc.
 > 4. **Question**: Holds a survey question.
-Can be specified with the type of response the question should hold.
+It can be specified with the type of response the question should hold.
 > 3. **AnnotationSentences**: Actual sentences that are to be annotated.
-Holds other propeties such as pulication, urls etc.
+Also holds other properties, such as publication, URLs, etc.
 > 4. **Annotations**: Holds the words/phrases highlighted/annotated by the participants.

-File seeder.py is used to seed and populate the platform database with questions etc.
+File seeder.py serves to seed and populate the platform database with questions etc.

 ## Creating a simple demographic question with single choice select